What jobs can you get with an Accounting, Finance or Economics degree?

-Although there are hundreds of career paths graduates of Accounting, Finance and Economics degrees can take, we thought we would focus on one job per course to give you a little taste of what options you have ahead of you when you graduate.
+Although there are hundreds of career paths graduates of Accounting, Finance and Economics degrees can take, we thought we would focus on one job per course to give you a little taste of your options after you graduate.

 As a personal accountant, your job would be to manage the accounts of individuals, either independently or as part of an accounting firm.
 You’ll monitor your clients’ spending and savings, ensuring they are paying their taxes correctly and preparing for their retirement.

 As a business accountant, you’ll be doing all of the above but on a corporate scale.
 Businesses have a lot of different internal accounts (marketing may have a separate account to manufacturing, and so on), so companies want in-house accountants to stay on top of everything, working alongside colleagues in finance to make sure everything is running smoothly.

 Related degrees: Business Finance

 If accountants are concerned with the money being spent, finance managers are concerned with the money that will be spent.
 Tasked with providing advice for their businesses on future financial opportunities and risks, finance managers need to have great analytical skills.

 Finance managers are also in charge of compliance with the law – corporate finance is a highly regulated area, so constant checks are needed to ensure a business is operating correctly.

 View our business courses.

 Related degree: Economics

 The most obvious career path for an Economics graduate, an economist is interested in analysing resources, processes and outcomes on a large scale.